DARA-Project/BTCD-Applications/README.md

 **Goal:** Attempt to run multiple BTCD processes by modifying the blockDB prefix so there is no contention on the underlying database for each process we spawn.<br />
 **What Works:** Unable to get this to work.<br />
 **What Doesn't Work:** Need to work on getting this up and running.<br />

+[rpc.cert] - This file is important to running the applications so please leave it here.
+It's not being used in terms of building the applications so you don't need to worry much about it.